 I picked up some Lightlife Tempeh (smoky bacon strips) at the Grocery Outlet for $3 (normally around $5) and was surprised at how good it was.
 Organic, vegan, carbon neutral – 4.5 Green Stars.

 Something went wrong.
 Please refresh the page and/or try again.

 The Grocery Outlet is a supermarket based mainly on the west coast of the US that specializes in food and wine bargains.
 The Grocery Outlet stocks food that would otherwise be in danger of being tossed out because of packaging changes, overstock, imperfections, or looming expiration dates.
 The Grocery Outlet business model reduces food waste, thus helping to mitigate critical environmental problems like habitat loss and climate change.

 Ethical consumerism on a budget

 Ethical consumerism is sometimes claimed to be only for the wealthy but that’s just not true.
-The central tenets of ethical consumerism are to reduce consumption, reuse or repurpose items whenever possible, repair rather than discard, and if something is really finished with, then recycle, if possible.
-All of these practices save rather than cost money.
+The central tenets of ethical consumerism are to reduce consumption, reuse or repurpose items whenever possible, repair rather than discard, and if something is really finished with, then recycle or compost if possible.
+All of these practices save, rather than cost money.